 Marbled Purple Stripe garlics are usually tall and sturdy with wide leaves.
 A few varieties have slender stems and thinner leaves.
-The bulbs can get very large and are somewhat squat, with dappled purple-striped bulb wrappers.
+These garlic varieties produce bulbs can get very large and are somewhat squat, with dappled purple-striped bulb wrappers.
 The clove wrappers are thick which makes for good storage, but easy to peel.
 There are usually 6-7 cloves per bulb.
 They have excellent flavour and taste sweet when sautéed or grilled.

 Marbled Purple Stripes are very dependable and generally easy to grow.
 Care must be taken to not overwater in the later stages of growth as the stems on some varieties can take a little longer to dry.

 Purple Stripe garlics are the group from which all other domesticated garlics are descended.
 They have been cultivated for thousands of years and as they were spread to different parts of Asia and Europe varieties varieties that did well in specific locales arose, hence all the other types of garlic we have today.